MicrosoftDocs/windows-insider/wip/at-home/troubleshooting.md

 ## Stop receiving Insider Preview builds

 If you no longer want to receive Insider Preview builds, you'll have to unenroll your device.
 If you don't leave the program though, you will continue to receive emails.
-To unenroll your device.
+To unenroll your device:

 1. Go to **[Settings > Update & Security > Windows Insider Program](https://aka.ms/WIPSettings)**, and under **Stop Insider Preview Builds**, flip the switch.